-On the other hand, Broad targeting allows advertisers to reach a wide audience by targeting multiple interests, behaviors, and demographics at once.
 With Broad targeting, you have more control over who sees your ads and can reach a wider audience than with Lookalike targeting.
-We prefer broad targeting to be as broad as possible – putting only age and gender limitations.
+We prefer broad targeting to be as broad as possible – putting only country limitations.

 Historical Context: The Rise and Fall of Lookalike Targeting